Speaking of HealthRobotic orthopedic surgery ups accuracy, patient satisfactionSeptember 24, 2021

-And while breast-feeding comes naturally to many women, that’s not always the case.
+And while breastfeeding comes naturally to many women, that’s not always the case.
 Some women — and their babies — struggle with it.
 Maria Salas Quintero was one of them.

-A public health nurse visited Salas Quintero’s home and discovered that Joshua had lost a concerning amount of weight.
+A public health nurse visited Maria’s home and discovered that Joshua had lost a concerning amount of weight.
 While all babies lose a small amount of weight immediately after birth, Joshua’s weight loss and lack of soiled diapers suggested that he was not getting enough food.
 The nurse suspected that Joshua was having difficulty getting enough milk from Salas Quintero’s breasts.

-Each day for a week, Joshua was weighed and his diapers were reviewed at Mayo Clinic Health System, at the Goodhue County WIC office, or at his home by a nurse who visited.
+Each day for a week, Joshua was weighed and his diapers were reviewed at Mayo Clinic Health System, the Goodhue County WIC office or at his home by a nurse who visited.
 With the extra breast milk and some additional formula, he steadily gained weight, which confirmed he was getting enough to eat.
 But his mother had another way of knowing her son was full.

-Today Joshua is doing well, thanks to the efforts of his mother and the team of caregivers who helped her give him what he needed for a strong start in life.
+Today, Joshua is doing well thanks to the efforts of his mother and the team of caregivers who helped her give him what he needed for a strong start in life.

 “I’m very grateful for the concern and kindness I received,” says Maria.